taiman9/Machine-learning/softmax-regression/README.md

 In this project, I implement two versions of the softmax regression model in Python, using (1) SciPy and (2) scikit-learn, and evaluate them on the MNIST digit recognition task.
-Please view *softmax-regression.pdf* for project details and *Report.pdf* for implementation results.
+Implementation details of the project are given below and can be also be found in the *softmax-regression.pdf* file.
+Please view the *Report.pdf* file for implementation results.

 # Implementation
 Implement two versions of the softmax regression model in Python, using (1) SciPy and (2) scikit-learn, and evaluate them on the MNIST digit recognition task.
-Starter code and the MNIST dataset are available athttp://ace.cs.ohio.edu/~razvan/courses/ml4900/ hw04.zip.
+Starter code and the MNIST dataset are available at http://ace.cs.ohio.edu/~razvan/courses/ml4900/ hw04.zip.
 Make sure that you organize your code in folders as shown in the table below.
 Write code only in the Python files indicated in bold.